 Areas of interest: Medical humanities, medical education, patient-doctor relationship, interviewing

 She teaches and mentors residents in the Harvard BIDMC Psychiatry Residency Program and Harvard medical students, focusing on interviewing and the patient-doctor relationship while fostering trainees' professional identities.
 Her interests include the medical humanities.
-Honors include the Resident Teaching Award, the BIDMC Faculty Teaching Award, the APA Nancy Roeske Teaching Award, and the HMS Cynthia Kettyle Teaching Award.
+Honors include the Harvard Longwood Psychiatry Residency Excellence in Teaching Award, the BIDMC Department of Psychiatry Faculty Award for Excellence in Teaching and Mentorship, the APA Nancy Roeske Teaching Award, and the Harvard Medical School Cynthia Kettyle Teaching Award for Medical Student Education in Psychiatry.

 Katiuska Ramirez, MD

-Associate Director, CL and Emergency Psychiatric Services; Fellowship Associate Program Director; Instructor in Psychiatry, Harvard Medical School
+Associate Director, BIDMC Psychiatric Consultation-Liaison Service; Fellowship Associate Program Director; Instructor in Psychiatry, Harvard Medical School

 Danilo Rojas-Velasquez, MD